Portrait from the Southwestern Historical Quarterly, April 1963.

-In the weeks following his escape, Barziza made his way to Canada and eventually managed to sneak back into the United States.
+In the weeks following his escape, Barziza gradually made his way to Canada and would eventually manage to sneak back into the United States.
 After resettling in Texas in 1865, he published a memoir of his wartime experiences, entitled The Adventures of a Prisoner of War, and Life and Scenes in Federal Prisons: Johnson's Island, Fort Delaware and Point Lookout.
 One should also note that Barziza didn't publish these memoirs under his own name, but rather the pseudonym "An Escaped Prisoner of Hood's Texas Brigade".

 This 1870s portrait of Barziza appears on the Legislative Reference Library of Texas website.

 In the years following the war, Barziza established his law practice and within a few years became known as one of the premier criminal lawyers in Texas.
 He made his first jump into politics in 1873, winning election to the Texas State House of Representatives from Harris County.
 He proved to be busy as a first-term legislator, being named to the committees on Asylums, Commerce and Manufactures, Congressional Districts, Constitutional Amendments, Education, Internal Improvements, Judicial Districts, State Affairs and the Texas Central Railroad.
 He would also chair the committee on Public Lands and Land Office.
 Barziza was reelected to the legislature in 1876 and served until August 2nd of that year when he resigned his seat due to a clash with the House's majority party over a piece of legislation.

 Barziza continued with his very lucrative law practice in the years following his stint in the legislature, and was also one of the founders (and later Chairman) of the Houston Land and Trust Company.
 In 1878 he name was boosted by the Houston Age as a potential candidate for Lieutenant Governor, but nothing came of it.
 He died of an undisclosed illness in Houston, Texas on January 30, 1882, at age 44, and was subsequently buried in the Glendale Cemetery in Houston.

 This Ripley's Believe It Or Not write up on Barziza was published in 1965 in the Albuquerque Journal.